 When you arrive at your destination, stop by a supermarket to load up on some produce and snacks.
 You can find fruit, vegetables and hummus, nut butters and crackers, and a variety of ready-made plant-based dishes such as vegetable sushi and salads at nearly any mainstream grocery store.

 7. Prepare snacks in advance.

-One of the best ways to ensure you have the energy to exercise regularly, even with a busy schedule, is to consume the foods that provide you with the best overall nutrition (whole plant foods).
-It is easy to get sidetracked when you’re tired and off-schedule and to crave foods filled with fats, sugar and salt.
+One of the best ways to ensure you have the energy to exercise regularly, even with a busy schedule, is to consume the foods that provide you with the best overall nutrition (i.e. whole-food, plant-based meals).
+It is easy to get sidetracked when you’re tired and off-schedule and to crave foods filled with fats, sugar, and salt.
 One way to overcome the desire to eat unhealthy processed junk foods is to bring quality foods that you enjoy with you while you’re traveling.
 Pack your favorite fruits, vegetables, nuts, and other snack foods.
 If you can, bring along some of your favorite prepared dishes for your plane, train, bus, or car ride.

 8. Find creative ways to move during the day.